• Skip to primary navigation

 We started off the entire program in the best way possible: A taste test.

-Before we jumped into any cooking, we had to first learn about some of the raw ingredients Italians use on a day-to-day basis including extra virgin olive oil, balsamic vinegar, truffles, and various kinds of cheese.
+Before we jumped into any cooking, we had to first learn about some of the raw ingredients Italians use on a day-to-day basis including tasting extra virgin olive oil, balsamic vinegar, truffles, and various kinds of cheese.

 These base ingredients became very essential when we started making risotto, pasta sauces, and various pasta dishes.